ErinaTheDummy/SwordToShield/Character_Creation/Classes/Warrior.md

 ### Berserk (7th level, Requires Frenzy)
 When you enter frenzy you may expend an three hit dice to gain 1d10 temporary hitpoints and enter a mindless berserker rampage.
 While berserk you have immunity to the frightened and charmed conditions and add a +2 to your melee damage rolls.
 Additionally, if you roll a natural 20 on an attack while berserk the damage of that attack is doubled.
 You exit berserk once your frenzy ends and you gain an additional level of exhaustion.

+### Vigilant (7th level)
+You gain a second reaction that you may use each round.

 ### Improved Extra Attack (9th Level)
 When you take the attack action, you may make three attacks instead of two.
+You may not take this maneuver and surging action, if you already have surging action and wish to take this maneuver you may exchange surging action for another maneuver.

 ### Unstoppable (9th Level)
 When you are reduced to or below 0 hitpoints you may expend your remaining hit dice and stand back up with your maximum hitpoints.